Bridging Information Security and Environmental Criminology Research to Better Mitigate Cybercrime: Introduction

-However, this entrenched influence that digital information now wields over society has caused new criminal opportunities to arise.
-From spam and phishing e-mails~\cite{levchenko_click_2011,stone-gross_underground_2011,mariconti_whats_2017,leukfeldt_comparing_2015,lynch_identity_2005} to meticulously planned romance scams~\cite{buchanan_online_2014,whitty_online_2012,edwards_geography_2018,huang2015quit} and advanced-fee fraud~\cite{mba_flipping_2017,herley_why_2012}, identity theft, cyber fraud, and financial crimes are just some of the profitable avenues for the aspiring cybercriminal.
+However, this entrenched influence that digital information now wields over society has also created new opportunities for the cybercriminal economy, which has already proven to be transnational, organised, and incredibly innovative.
+From the factory of spam and phishing e-mails~\cite{levchenko_click_2011,stone-gross_underground_2011,mariconti_whats_2017,leukfeldt_comparing_2015,lynch_identity_2005} to meticulously planned romance scams~\cite{buchanan_online_2014,whitty_online_2012,edwards_geography_2018,huang2015quit} and advanced-fee fraud~\cite{mba_flipping_2017,herley_why_2012}, identity theft, cyber fraud, and financial crimes are just some of the profitable avenues for the aspiring cybercriminal.
 Anonymous marketplaces and underground chatrooms are diversifying~\cite{dolliver2015evaluating,soska2015measuring}, facilitating the trade of illegal goods and services (drugs, weapons, child sexual abuse images, \etc) with the added benefits and protection of cryptocurrencies and escrow services~\cite{brown2016cryptocurrency,meiklejohn2013fistful,horton2017hard}.
-But, perhaps most devastatingly, such services have enabled the cybercrime economy to become increasingly organised, with cybercriminals regularly trading services with each other~\cite{sood_crimeware-as--servicesurvey_2013,christin2012traveling,moore_nobody_2010,stringhini_harvester_2014}.
-The malware economy is one cybercriminal manifestation of these rapid developments.
-Where malware distribution initially involved few, skilled individuals, and was for the mere purposes of infamy and self-gratification, it has now become a massive and well-oiled criminal business.
-Malware delivery is continually being refined, with the rise of exploit kits~\cite{grier2012manufacturing} and pay-per-install schemes~\cite{caballero2011measuring}.
-Every device is a valuable commodity and potential target for a malware attack.
-Compromised machines are assimilated into botnets, monetised, and used in countless ways, including spam~\cite{stringhini_harvester_2014}, information theft~\cite{binsalleeh_analysis_2010}, ransomware~\cite{kharraz2015cutting}, and malware distribution~\cite{thomas2016investigating,kotzias2016measuring}.
+Perhaps most devastatingly, such services have enabled the cybercrime economy to become increasingly organised, with cybercriminals regularly trading services with each other~\cite{sood_crimeware-as--servicesurvey_2013,christin2012traveling,moore_nobody_2010,stringhini_harvester_2014}.
+The malware economy is just one manifestation of these rapid developments: growing from a ``cottage industry'' with a few, highly skilled individuals, to a massive and well-oiled criminal business, and constantly being refined, with wave after wave of new distribution vectors and attack patterns.